How to Use LINC

 So, you want to use LINC.
 What is it?

-LINC is a network of low-power, off-grid mesh-networking devices that automatically route messages between users.
-Most of these devices are privately owned by individuals who use LINC, but many are built, deployed, and maintained by LINC in order to enhance the overall performance of the network for anyone who wants to use it.
+LINC is a series of parallel networks of low-power, off-grid mesh-networking devices that automatically route messages between users.
+Most of these devices are privately owned by individuals who use LINC, but many are built, deployed, and maintained by LINC in order to enhance the overall performance of these networks for anyone who wants to use them.

 What is a Mesh Network?